-And, according to National Headache Institute, using cold packs on your head works best for people who get a type of migraine with visual aura symptoms, while heat is more likely to work on other kinds of non-migraine headaches.
+And, according to National Headache Institute, using cold packs on your head works best for people who have a type of migraine with visual aura symptoms, while heat is more likely to work on other kinds of non-migraine headaches.

 One of the simplest ways to treat your own migraine is probably something you do already, without needing to be told.
-Since a common symptom of migraines is sensitivity to bright lights and sounds, going into a dark, quiet room to rest can be helpful.
+Since a common migraine symptom is sensitivity to bright lights and sounds, going into a dark, quiet room to rest can be helpful.
 Conveniently, you can also put other home remedies to use at that time, say, using cold packs or napping.

 Ginger is a common home remedy often used to treat upset stomachs, reports Oncology Nurse Education.
-If you get nausea with your migraines, or if nausea is a side effect of your migraine medication, ginger might help soothe your stomach.
+If you get nausea with your attacks, or if nausea is a side effect of your migraine medication, ginger might help soothe your stomach.
 You can easily find fresh ginger and ginger tea in the grocery store, or find ginger powder or capsules at a health store.

 Finding an effective migraine treatment is all about figuring out what works for you.
-Often times, by combining prescription medication with home remedies, migraine sufferers are able to find some relief.
+Oftentimes, by combining prescription medication with home remedies, migraine sufferers are able to find some relief.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.